JOHN 15

 And ye also shall bear witness, because ye have been with me from the beginning.

-So the Spirit bore witness of the truth with regard to the Lord Jesus, and the apostles bore witness that the One the Spirit spoke of was the one they had known and seen, a real man who lived, died, and rose again.
-As Peter said before the Sanhedrin, “We are witnesses, as is the Holy Ghost”, Acts 5:32.
+So the Spirit bore witness of the truth with regard to the Lord Jesus, and the apostles bore witness that the One the Spirit spoke of was the One they had known and seen, a real man who lived, died, and rose again.
+As Peter said before the Sanhedrin, “And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him.”
+Acts 5:32.

 Leave a Reply